 Zerah Colburn

 At last a copy of Zerah Colburn's Locomotive engineering and the mechanism of railways (Ottley 2762) has been seen although it may be questioned whether the copy inspected at the British Library at St Pancras was seen by George Ottley as Ottley notes a location at the LSE.
 It was originally published by William Collins of Glasgow as a part-work and periodical publications in general appear to upset the otherwise orderly library activity at St Pancras (and elsewhere).
 This is a major danger to the future history of technology and should be addressed by those with the strength to address it.
 The copy inspected was leather-bound and had the original covers bound in at the back: it appeared to be a "British Museum" copy rather than one from the Patent Office Library (which had a copy: blpc indicates that this was so).
 Bibliographically, Colburn poses another problem in that he was an American and the book is only partly about British locomotive history (it also considers development elsewhere, notably in the United States and on Continental Europe), but for all those British xenophobes it was published in the second city of the British Empire: Glasgow; and has much to say about British locomotive development.
-It is wonderful to note that the great Mitchell Library in that City has a copy of this work (the copy is in slightly less pristine condition, but this further inspection has modified some of the earlier comments)..
+It is wonderful to note that the great Mitchell Library in that City has a copy of this work (the copy is in slightly less pristine condition, but this further inspection has modified some of the earlier comments): ntably this has a supplementary chapter (30) on coal burning..

 It was beautifully printed on high quality (quarto) paper and has magnificent folding plates of locomotive drawings.
 Furthermore, there area great many line drawings and tables within the text.
 The book is so important that its presence in the town's library might be used to establish those places seeking city-status, or for football teams looking to be in the Premier League, or similar trite measures of greatness.
 Any true locomotive enthusiast compelled to stay on the proverbial Desert Island should select this as the book "other than the Bible and Shakespeare" (spare us the latter: too many libraries are cluttered with literary bilge).

 Marshall states that Colburn was born in Saratoga Springs, New York State in 1833 and died in Belmont Mass. by shooting himself on 25 April 1870.
 Marshall incorrectly states that the monumental work was posthumus as publication started in 1864.
 Colburn began his publishing activity in the USA in 1851 and became Editor of The Engineer in London in 1858 before founding Engineering in 1866.
-Mike Chrimes has written the entry for Colburn ih his Biographical dictionary..
+Mike Chrimes has written the entry for Colburn in his Biographical dictionary..

 J.B.
 Snell (Railways: mechanical engineering) having dismissed D.K.
 Clark's works in a line recorded that "the magnum opus of mid-nineteenth-century technical literature on locomotives is Zerah Colburn's Locomotive Engineening and the Mechanism of Railways, completed in 1864 after Colburn's death by D.K.
 Clark.
 This is a very full and detailed accont of locomotive technology in the then state of the art; and Colburn, who was an American, had his feet on the ground in a practical Yankee way.
 For instance, at one place he makes the point that engineers were mistaken in spending such efforts in search of coal economy.
 If the whole cost of fuel were saved, it would mean only two-thirds per cent extra dividend to shareholders.
 Repairs cost more than fuel; mechanical improvement was therefore more important than thermal improvement , though despised by the 'dilettant'.
 Colburn's book became something of a standard work, and deserved to.